Internet Of Things: The Agent Of Change For The Defense System

 2) Proactive equipment maintenance

-Regular maintenance of military vehicles is very important and that’s done after regular intervals.
+Regular maintenance of military vehicles is very important and that’s done at regular intervals.
 Sometimes, sudden breakage or failure in the vehicle occurs that proves to be fatal on the battlefield.
-How about if military system would know the unanticipated part failure or unnecessary part replacement in the vehicle before the damage happen?
+How about if the military system would know the unanticipated part failure or unnecessary part replacement in the vehicle before the damage happen?
 Yes, it will be great.
 With IoT, predictive maintenance of equipment in real-time is possible.

 The onboard sensors are retrofitted in the fleet of vehicles that constantly measure and monitor engine performance.
 When any fluctuation is sensed by the sensors in engine the maintenance staff was reported.
 This way mission reliability and security is enhanced, and cost reduced due to the maintenance staff shrinking.
 Also, the alerts facilitate on-demand ordering of parts in real-time and optimize the supply chains.